WDD Learning Modules

 1. Declare an array with the following value: ['watermelon', 'peach', 'apple', 'tomato', 'grape']

-2. Using filter keep only the fruits that are longer than 6 characters.
+2. Using filter keep only the fruits that are smaller than 6 characters.

 Solution 4